History of the Conservative Party (UK): Liz Truss: 2022

-Rishi Sunak: 2022–present
+Rishi Sunak: 2022–2024

 Following the October government crisis and Truss' ensuing resignation, a second Conservative Party leadership election for 2022 was held to determine her successor.
-Only two candidates nominated for the leadership, former Chancellor of the Exchequer Rishi Sunak and Leader of the House of Commons Penny Mordaunt.
+Only two candidates nominated for the leadership, former chancellor of the exchequer Rishi Sunak and Leader of the House of Commons Penny Mordaunt.
 Mordaunt ultimately withdrew her nomination two minutes before the deadline on 24 October, leaving Sunak to be elected unopposed.
 He was appointed prime minister by King Charles III the following morning.
+Sunak became the first British Asian and the first Hindu to become the UK prime minister and conservative leader.